 People are under more stress and demands than ever before.
 It’s common to feel overwhelmed sometimes.
 Individual therapy helps people to identify areas of discomfort and develop a plan to manage emotions, relationships, and stress in a healthy way.
-While remaining sensitive to each person’s lifestyle and needs, Dr. Elia primarily utilizes cognitive-behavioral therapy (CBT) in her approach to treatment.
-CBT is a collaborative and goal-oriented psychotherapy that focuses on current symptoms and concerns, and teaches specific skills and strategies for managing them.
-An abundance of research over the past several decades supports the effectiveness of CBT for treating many emotional problems such as, depression, anxiety, self-esteem, trauma, stress management, relationship challenges, anger management, and addiction.
-Dr. Elia also has expertise in working with individuals undergoing stress related to dating and relationships.
+While remaining sensitive to each person’s lifestyle and needs, Dr. Elia primarily utilizes Acceptance and Commitment Therapy (ACT) and Cognitive-Behavioral Therapy (CBT) in her approach to treatment.
+ACT and CBT are collaborative and goal-oriented forms of psychotherapy that focus on current symptoms and concerns, and teach specific skills and strategies for managing them.
+An abundance of research over the past several decades supports the effectiveness of ACT and CBT for treating many emotional problems such as, depression, anxiety, self-esteem, trauma, stress management, relationship challenges, anger management, and addiction.
 Dr. Elia also integrates mindfulness techniques as well as understanding the role of early attachments and family relationships on ones current functioning in the world.

 During the initial phase of treatment, Dr. Elia gathers a comprehensive understanding of the client’s reasons for seeking treatment, personal strengths, and the ways that the client has coped with stressors in the past.
 Based on this assessment, Dr. Elia and the client together identify attainable and individualized treatment goals.